eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 # Create an application

-In the previous section we have installed the necessary client command-line tools and we have tested the connection to our assigned OpenShift cluster.
-In this part of the workshop we will create an application using one of the Cloud Native Toolkit started kits.
+In the previous section we have installed all necessary client command-line tools and we have tested the connection to our assigned and pre-provisioned OpenShift cluster.
+In this part of the workshop we will create our first application using one of the Cloud Native Toolkit started kits.
 For this, we first need to make sure our connection to the cluster is still active.
-To check this, switch tab to an IBM Cloud Shell and type:
+To check this, switch tab to your IBM Cloud Shell and type the following command:

 ```bash
 $ oc project
 ```

 This should return the project that is currently active.
-If you receive an error message telling that you are not logged on, complete the [Copy Login Command](1-Prereqs.md#the-ibm-cloud-shell)
+If you receive an error message telling that you are not logged on, complete the [Copy Login Command](1-Prereqs.md#the-ibm-cloud-shell) steps from the previous section.

 ## Create the development namespace